Included FREE items

 CYP2C8/9 Substrates

-Both CYP2C8 and CYP2C9 enzymes are directly responsible for metabolising xenobiotics.
+Both CYP2C8 and CYP2C9 enzymes are responsible for metabolising xenobiotics.
 However, the former can also metabolise polyunsaturated fatty acids.

 A good example of a CYP2C8 and CYP2C9 substrate is rosiglitazone, a medication for type 2 diabetes.
 Antihypertensive drug losartan is also part of this list, along with naproxen, celecoxib, rosuvastatin, and sulfonylureas—just to name a few.